-- Leave the outboard motor for 5-10 minutes. - 8.
-Remove oil dipstick and wipe it clean. - Insert the dipstick and remove it again.
-Be sure to completely insert the dipstick into the dipstick guide, otherwise the oil level measurement will be incorrect. - Recheck the oil level using the dipstick to be sure the level falls between the upper and lower marks.
+9. Leave the outboard motor for 5-10 minutes.

+- 10. Remove the oil dipstick and wipe it clean. - Insert the dipstick and remove it again.
+Be sure to completely insert the dipstick into the dipstick guide, otherwise the oil level measurement will be incorrect. - 12.
+Recheck the oil level using the dipstick to be sure the level falls between the upper and lower marks.
 Consult your Yamaha dealer if the oil level is out of specified level.

-- 1. Lower level mark
+- 1. Lower mark

 - 2. Oil dipstick

-- 3. Upper level mark
+- 3. Upper mark

-- 11. Start the engine and make sure that the low oil pressure-alert indicator remains off.
+- 13. Start the engine and make sure that the low oil pressure-alert indicator remains off.
 Also, make sure that there are no oil leaks.
 NOTICE: If the low oil pressurealert indicator comes on or if there are oil leaks, stop the engine and find the cause.
 Continued operation with a problem could cause severe engine damage.
 Consult your Yamaha dealer if the problem cannot be located and corrected.
-[ECM01622]
+[ECM01623]

+- 14. Install the top cowling.

-- 12. Dispose of used oil according to local regulations.
+- 15. Dispose of used oil according to local regulations.

-- For more information on the disposal of used oil, consult your Yamaha dealer. - Change the oil more often when operating the engine under adverse conditions such as extended trolling.
+• For more information on the disposal of

+used oil, consult your Yamaha dealer.

+Change the oil more often when operating the engine under adverse conditions such as extended trolling.

-Checking wiring and connectors
+Inspecting wiring and connectors

-- Check that each grounding wire is properly secured. - Check that each connector is engaged securely.
+- Inspect that each connector is engaged securely. - Inspect that each ground lead is properly secured.

-Checking propeller
+EMU32113 Checking propeller EWM01882 WARNING

 You could be seriously injured if the engine accidentally starts when you are near the propeller.

-Before inspecting, removing, or installing the propeller, place the shift control in neutral, turn the main switch to "OFF" (off) and remove the key, and remove the clip from the engine shut-off switch.
+Before inspecting, removing, or installing the propeller, place the shift control in neutral, turn the main switch to "OFF" (off) and remove the key, and remove the clip from the engine shutoff switch.
 Turn off the battery cut-off switch if your boat has one.